DhyanB/Open-Imaging/README.md

 * Library runtime: Java 8 or newer.
 * Build: JDK 21.
 * GitHub Actions runs the unit tests on Java 8, Java 11, and Java 17.
+* Default decoding limits are 10 million pixels per logical screen/frame, 1,000 frames, and 64 MiB of encoded GIF data.
+Pass `GifDecoder.DecodeLimits` to `read` to customize them.
+These limits apply individually and do not cap total memory usage, including cached frames.

 ### Performance